Boeing on course to achieve 787 production target-executive

-NAGOYA Boeing Co is on course to achieve a difficult production target for its fuel-efficient 787 Dreamliner jets, an executive said on Wednesday, after the company fell behind its initial delivery schedule due to development delays.
+NAGOYA Oct 10 Boeing Co is on course to achieve a difficult production target for the fuel-efficient 787 jets, an executive said on Wednesday, after the company fell behind its initial delivery schedule in the lightweight aircraft on development delays.

 "We made mistakes along the way.
 We are currently on path to achieve 10" a month, Jeffrey Luckey, vice president in charge supply management for the 787, said on the sidelines of the Japan Aerospace International Exhibition in Nagoya.